Great tips on things to do before school starts + back to school ideas for parents & kids!

 photo credit: DepositPhotos - nikkolia

 Download the apps you'll need this year, register for the bus alerts and put in the numbers of families who are sharing carpool duties!
-Be sure the school number is on your phone too especially if you're chaning schools.
+Or if you still love the pen & paper route, get a Printable Back to School planner to fill in during that first week so you'll be set for the year!

 Back to School Tip: Download a timer app so you can set it to go off each morning to get the kids out the door on time :)